Love smoothies? Here are 18 of the best vegan smoothies! They’re nutritious, super tasty, and loaded with good-for-you ingredients!

 This is a great reason to add fruits or veggies to your vegan smoothies.

 Going from five to, say, seven or more servings a day may not be as big a change for your body as increasing from a little or no produce to five daily servings.
 More research is needed to fully explain this finding.

-For a smoothie to stick with you for awhile, it needs protein.
-There are many ingredient options for whipping up a protein shake, and my faves include plain Greek yogurt (I love the blueberry Greek yogurt combo!), kefir, and even frozen shelled edamame.
+For vegan smoothies to stick with you for awhile, it needs protein.
+There are many ingredient options for whipping up a vegan protein smoothie, and my faves include plain silken tofu and frozen shelled edamame.

-Preliminary research in the American Journal of Clinical Nutrition suggests that eating whole grains may help give metabolism (energy required by your body to process the food you eat and perform basic bodily functions such as breathing) a minor boost.
+Preliminary research in the American Journal of Clinical Nutrition suggests that eating whole grains may help give metabolism a minor boost.